Placement Tests, Transfer Credit, AP

 The test will be graded automatically.
 Go to “After the Test” and see what level is suitable for you or use the table below.

-If you have any questions about your placement after you get your test results, please email Anna Elliott at email@example.com for consultation or to schedule a placement interview.
+If you have any questions about your placement after you get your test results, please email Prof. Emi Yamanaka at firstname.lastname@example.org for consultation or to schedule a placement interview.

 Placement Tests in other languages